hazzery/java-crash-evaluation-navigation-analysis/README.md

     - Vehicle type involved in the crash with toggle buttons.

 ## Running the Bundled Jar
-You can run the bundled .jar file by opening a terminal window in the project directory and executing `java -jar seng202_2023_team2_3.jar`
+There are two ways to run the bundled .jar file.
+1. Open a terminal window in the project directory and execute `java -jar seng202_2023_team2_3.jar`
+2. Navigate to the .jar file in the "files" application and double click on it.
+If this step does not work, right click on the file and select "properties".
+Then navigate to the "Permissions" tab and ensure "Allow executing file as program" is checked.
+The application should now run when double clicked, otherwise, use method 1.

 ## Importing Project (Using IntelliJ)
 IntelliJ has built-in support for Gradle.
 To import your project: